 the family/whānau may be given information if the practitioner or clinician considers it will prevent a serious threat to the life or health of the patient or family/whānau members.

+If family/whānau will be providing the ongoing care of a discharged patient, it will normally be in the patient’s best interests that family/whānau be consulted and have the appropriate treatment information disclosed to them.

-4.5.2 ‘Reasonably practicable’
+5.5.2 ‘Reasonably practicable’

 The term ‘reasonably’ brings a measure of objectivity to a decision: with knowledge of the same facts, would a reasonable, responsible clinician make the same decision?